-The Dickinson Scholars Program provides an opportunity for College of Agriculture, Food and Natural Resources (CAFNR) sophomores to become acquainted with the Kansas City agribusiness community.
+The Dickinson Scholars Program provides an opportunity for College of Agriculture, Food and Natural Resources (CAFNR) freshmen, sophomores, juniors and seniors to become acquainted with the Kansas City agribusiness community.

 About the Program

 Participants participate in networking dinners with industry professionals and visit regional agribusinesses to learn more about internship and full-time career opportunities available to them.

 - Provide an opportunity for participants to observe firsthand the types of challenges and opportunities available in a wide range of Kansas City agribusiness companies.